datalad/datalad/CONTRIBUTING.md

 ## Releasing with GitHub Actions, auto, and pull requests

-New releases of datalad are created via a GitHub Actions workflow built around [`auto`](https://github.com/intuit/auto).
-Whenever a pull request is merged into `maint` that has the "`release`" label, `auto` updates the changelog based on the pull requests since the last release, commits the results, tags the new commit with the next version number, and creates a GitHub release for the tag.
+New releases of DataLad are created via a GitHub Actions workflow using [datalad/release-action](https://github.com/datalad/release-action), which was inspired by [`auto`](https://github.com/intuit/auto).
+Whenever a pull request is merged into `maint` that has the "`release`" label, that workflow updates the changelog based on the pull requests since the last release, commits the results, tags the new commit with the next version number, and creates a GitHub release for the tag.
 This in turn triggers a job for building an sdist & wheel for the project and uploading them to PyPI.

-### Labelling pull requests
+### CHANGELOG entries and labelling pull requests

+DataLad uses [scriv](https://github.com/nedbat/scriv/) to maintain [CHANGELOG.md](./CHANGELOG.md).
+Adding label `CHANGELOG-missing` to a PR triggers workflow to add a new `scriv` changelog fragment under `changelog.d/` using PR title as the content.
+That produced changelog snippet could subsequently tuned to improve perspective CHANGELOG entry.
-The section that `auto` adds to the changelog on a new release consists of the titles of all pull requests merged into master since the previous release, organized by label.  `auto` recognizes the following PR labels:
+The section that workflow adds to the changelog depends on the `semver-` label added to the PR:

 - `semver-minor` — for changes corresponding to an increase in the minor version component